 §4 The institute's own law is to determine the time and manner of the probation which must precede the member's profession in the new institute.

 §5 To transfer to a secular institute or to a society of apostolic life, or to transfer from these to a religious institute, the permission of the Holy See is required and its instructions are to be followed.
-Authentic Interpretation Religious means also those in temporary vows.

-Canon 685 Rights of Transfers
+Canon 685 Rights during Transfers

 §1 Until profession is made in the new institute, the rights and obligations of the member in the previous institute are suspended, but the vows remain.
 From the beginning of probation, the member is bound to observe the laws of the new institute.